LAST WEEK IN A NUTSHELL

 - We expect a gradual rise in inflation, but no inflation fear.

 - Global monetary tightening is progressive.
-Outside of the US, other developed market central banks are in no hurry to tighten.
+Outside of the US, other developed market central banks are in no hurry to tighten, but some EM central banks have been forced to do so to mitigate currency stress.

 - With a tightening Fed and expected upcoming inflation pressures, we expect rates and bond yields to resume their uptrend.
 In addition to rising producer prices, rising wages, fiscal stimulus and trade tariffs could push inflation higher.

 - The overall improvement in the European economy could also lead EMU yields higher over the medium term.
-The ECB remains dovish in its QE plans and is opposed to a strong euro.
-Political uncertainties in Italy could delay the ECB tightening, but not derail the end of QE.
+The ECB will remain accommodative but should end its QE in December 2018.
+Mario Draghi sees rising protectionism as a major source of uncertainty.

-- We have a neutral view on credit overall but prefer EU to US in both Investment Grade and High Yield.
+- We have a neutral view on corporate bonds overall but prefer EU to US in both Investment Grade and High Yield.
 Spreads have already tightened significantly and a potential increase in bond yields could hurt performance.

-- The emerging market debt faces headwinds with trade war rhetoric, a strengthening USD and rising Treasury yields but we believe spreads can tighten from current levels.
+- Emerging market debt faces headwinds with trade war rhetoric and rising US rates but we believe spreads can continue to tighten from current levels.
 The carry is among the highest in the fixed income universe.
 It represents an attractive diversification vs other asset classes.